stevebottos/owl-vit-object-detection/README.md

+# NOTICE: I'll be updating this repo periodically until I'm happy with it, at which point I'll make a release.
+Please watch and star to stay up to date.

 # Motivation
 Models like CLIP and Owl-VIT are interesting to me because of the massive amount of data that they've been trained on.
 CLIP's usefulness in the scope of computer vision is limited since it can only handle classification.
 The ability for Owl-VIT to localize unseen objects extremely well in image-guided one/few shot tasks is impressive, but it still relies on the presence of a query.
 The idea in this repo is to repurpose Owl-VIT for a traditional object detection task, since its massive pre-training should (hopefully) allow the model to produce good results with much less data than you'd typically need.